 Unless it’s been two weeks and your laptop still won’t turn on.
 Then you should give up.
 And if it does turn on but you’ve got some crazy things going on with your keyboard, stay patient.
 It might still resolve itself eventually.

-Whether it Survives or Dies, Buy a Keyboard Cover.
+Buy a Keyboard Cover.
 Buy One Right Now.

 Have you managed to spill a drink on your laptop before?
 Did it survive the experience?